RedisAI/RedisAI/docs/commands.md

 3) 1) "42"
 ```

-Note: for the time being, as `AI.SCRIPTSET` is still avialable to use, `AI.SCRIPTEXECUTE` still supports running functions that are part of scripts stored with `AI.SCRIPTSET` or imported from old RDB/AOF files.
+Note: for the time being, as `AI.SCRIPTSET` is still available to use, `AI.SCRIPTEXECUTE` still supports running functions that are part of scripts stored with `AI.SCRIPTSET` or imported from old RDB/AOF files.
 Meaning calling `AI.SCRIPTEXECUTE` over a function without the dedicated signature of `(tensors: List[Tensor], keys: List[str], args: List[str]` will yield a "best effort" execution to match the deprecated API `AI.SCRIPTRUN` function execution.
-This will map `INPUTS` tensors only, to their counterpart input arguments in the function, according to the order which they apear.
+This will map `INPUTS` tensors only, to their counterpart input arguments in the function, according to the order which they appear.

 ### Redis Commands support.
-In RedisAI TorchScript now supports simple (non-blocking) Redis commnands via the `redis.execute` API.
+In RedisAI TorchScript now supports simple (non-blocking) Redis commands via the `redis.execute` API.
 The following script gets a key name (`x{1}`), and an `int` value (3).
 First, the script `SET`s the value in the key.
 Next, the script `GET`s the value back from the key, and sets it in a tensor which is eventually stored under the key 'y{1}'.
 Note that the inputs are `str` and `int`.
 The script sets and gets the value and set it into a tensor.

 ```
 def redis_int_to_tensor(redis_value: int):